TrevorHD/CountingSteps/README.md

 # Overview

-A log and summuary of daily step counts, recorded using a fitness tracker, from 1 January 2020 to present.
+A log and summary of daily step counts, recorded using a fitness tracker, from 1 January 2020 to present.

 <br/>